Safe-Surfer/SafeSurfer-Desktop/TRANSLATING.md

 Use `npm run listTranslations [locale]` replacing [locale] with a locale that's in ./assets/translations.
 Use `npm run listTranslationsAll` to lint all locales (requires UNIX like environment as of currently).
 Another part is running the app, to determine if it looks good and doesn't visually break anything (i.e: text falling off areas, too long sets of words).
+You can also test the app in the language that you are wanting to translate it to without setting the language by changing `null` in `"testLanguage": null` in `buildconfig/buildmode.json` to the locale name of your language (i.e: `"testLanguage": "de"`).
+Note: When you're finished with your testing of the translation, and want to submit a pull request, please revert back to `"testLanguage": null` in `buildconfig/buildmode.json`

 ## Some things to take note of
 - The length of the translation--Please be brief yet keep as much information as possible.
 - Please test your translation (as is in previous paragraph).
 - Keep in things such as `\n` and grammatical symbols (or include ones which make the information make sense in your language) in the translated fields.
 - Do not translate such things as 'Safe Surfer' or 'Life Guard' (when referring to our router).